Government says campaign for energy bill payers’ strike is ‘highly irresponsible’

 There are also warnings that prices could go even higher in April 2023, hitting around £3,700 on current trajectories.

-Don't Pay, which was started by a group of people concerned by rising bills, says the number of people agreeing to its pledge not to pay bills is doubling every week.
+Don’t Pay, which was started by a group of people concerned by rising bills, said the number of people agreeing to its pledge is doubling every week.

 “Our politicians and the oil and gas corporations have designed an energy system that only channels money and profits upwards, no matter the human cost,” a spokesperson for Don't Pay said.